-- Any K-12 school with 75% or more qualified students, - Any K-5 program with 35% or more qualified students,
+- Any elementary or K-8 school with 35% or more qualifying students, - Any middle school with 55% or more qualifying students, - Any high school with 75% or more qualifying students.

 Title I per pupil allocations increase as the concentration of poverty increases in the district's census areas.
 Office of Superintendent of Public Instruction (OSPI) calculates district allocations and districts determine the formula for distributing their per pupil allocations.
-Schools run as Schoolwide or Targeted Assistance Title I programs during the 2023-24 school year will be identified and notified no later than March 1, 2023.
+Schools run as Schoolwide or Targeted Assistance Title I programs during the 2024-25 school year will be identified and notified no later than March 1, 2024.